-For each course the school has developed an assessment program which
+For each course the school has developed an assessment program which:

-- Outlines the requirements for satisfactory completion of the course - States the number and type of tasks to be completed during the semester/year - Lists the schedule of tasks - States the weighting of each task.
-This is optional for Years 7-10. - Clearly states date of completion or due date of task - States the tasks used to determine the assessment result included in the semester one progress report and final report for the year - Each assessment goes through a checking process through subject coordinators and Head Teachers for each subject - This program will be accessible to each student in each course at the commencement of the course each academic year for 7-12.

-For each assessment task students will be given a written notification at least two weeks in advance of the task indicating the issue date, due date, weighting, outcomes being assessed, specific task description, samples/exemplars (or benchmark for success) and marking criteria.
-For assessment blocks/examinations, a written timetable will be issued at least two weeks prior to the commencement of the block.
-No assessment tasks will be scheduled in the two weeks before or one week after an allocated assessment block.
+- Outlines the requirements for satisfactory completion of the course - States the number and type of tasks to be completed during the semester/year - Lists the schedule of tasks - States the weighting of each task. (optional for stage 4 & 5) - Clearly states date of completion or due date of task - States the tasks used to determine the assessment result included in the semester one progress report and final report for the year - Each assessment goes through a checking process through subject coordinators and Head Teachers for each subject - The details of the assessment program will be accessible to each student in each course at the commencement of the course each academic year for 7-12. - For each assessment task students will be given a written notification at least two weeks in advance of the task indicating the issue date, due date, weighting, outcomes being assessed, specific task description, samples/exemplars (or benchmark for success) and marking criteria. - For assessment blocks/examinations, a written timetable will be issued at least two weeks prior to the commencement of the block.
+No assessment tasks will be scheduled in the two weeks before or one week after an allocated assessment block. - All assessment is developed by teachers with consideration to quality differentiation and adjustments for student individual needs. - For stage 6 programs, maintain and monitor implementation consistent with HSC monitoring advice and stage 6 monitoring implementation procedures.
+Stage 5 retain work samples consistent with RoSA grade allocation and grade monitoring procedures.

-When a student is on a work placement, they will not be penalised for not being present for an in class assessment task.
+When a student is on a work placement, they will not be penalised for not being present for an inclass assessment task.
 However, they will need to submit a completed illness/misadventure form with the relevant Head Teacher before commencing work placement and the task will be rescheduled.
 If the task is a hand in assignment task the student will need to consult with the head teacher of the relevant faculty before commencing work placement to see if an adjustment to the due date is necessary.
 Normally, the task would be submitted prior to placement.